Environment Enrichment: A practical Guide

 Red Tractor Farm Assurance standards stipulate that chains alone are not acceptable – they may only be used when in conjunction with other objects or material.

 A practical guide to environmental enrichment for pigs

 There is a wide range of enrichment options and materials available that can be used in different ways, but which vary in their properties and suitability for pigs in different housing systems.

-A guide has been produced to give practical advice to pig farmers on providing suitable environmental enrichment to pigs.
+Our guide provides practical advice to pig farmers on providing suitable environmental enrichment to pigs.
 It provides information from the knowledge of farmers, researchers and scientific literature on the different ways environmental enrichment can be provided for differing types of housing and pigs.

 The information is set out in sections by housing type and, in each, the types of enrichment that are most suited to each system are discussed, their key properties, how to present the enrichment, quantities, and practical considerations too, such as ease of installation, maintenance and costs.